peteroupc/peteroupc.github.io/random.md

     - has a maximum "random" number cycle length equal to the number of different seeds the PRNG admits, or
     - has a minimum "random" number cycle length of 2<sup>127</sup> or greater.

-The high-quality PRNG SHOULD admit any of 2<sup>127</sup> or more seeds.
+The high-quality PRNG should admit any of 2<sup>127</sup> or more seeds.

 Every cryptographic RNG is also a high-quality RNG.